riordan/Logseq/pages/dibb.Experimentation Coordination.md

 				- NOT focused on registration/meter
 		- [[inquirer/mobile app]] testing: Firebase remote config
 			- custom system build by [[Bryan Deemer]]
 		- Lists of tests have lived in a couple of different documentation systems
+			- Optimize Jira
+			-
 	- Challenges:
 		- different platforms
 		- fragmented communication